johnwargo/flutter-folders/readme.md

 - assets/other/
 ```

-This tells Flutter where to look for assets when building the project.
+This tells Flutter where to look for asset files when building the project.

 ## Configuring the Module